Dark-pion dark matter beyond leading order: unitarized chiral dynamics: Implications for dark-pion DM

-In Fig.~\ref{fig: WIMP mass}, we plot the ratio $m_\pi^{\rm (ISI)}/m_\pi^{(0)}$ as a function of the coupling constant $m_\pi/f_\pi$, evaluated at freeze-out parameter $x_f=23$ and symmetry pattern $SU(N)\times SU(N)/SU(N)$.
+In Fig.~\ref{fig: WIMP mass}, we plot the ratio $(\sigma^{\rm ann}v_{\rm rel})^{\rm ISI}/(\sigma^{\rm ann}v_{\rm rel})_{\rm WIMP}$ as a function of the coupling constant $m_\pi/f_\pi$, evaluated at freeze-out parameter $x_f=23$ and symmetry pattern $SU(N)\times SU(N)/SU(N)$.
 The red solid curve shows $N=2$, and the blue solid curve shows $N=3$.
 For comparison, we also consider a scenario in which the hadronic ISI between dark pions is switched off and a Coulomb-like interaction is present, characterized by the Sommerfeld factor in Eq.~(\ref{eq:SE Coulomb}); the corresponding mass shifts are shown as green solid ($\alpha=1/137$), green dashed ($\alpha=1/30$), and green dash–dot ($\alpha=0.1$) curves.
-The behavior of the mass ratio as the coupling increases can be understood directly from the pole trajectories and the associated amplitude evolution discussed in Sec.~(\ref{subsec:mf-variation}).
-For small coupling, a broad resonance enhances the annihilation cross section, and the ratio peaks when the pole moves near threshold.
-As the coupling grows further, the pole recedes from threshold and the annihilation cross section decreases.
-Since a larger (smaller) annihilation cross section requires a heavier (lighter) mass to reproduce the observed relic abundance, the mass ratio correspondingly rises toward the near-threshold peak and then falls as the pole moves away.
+Compared to the deviation induced by the Sommerfeld effect from the canonical WIMP annihilation cross section, we find that hadronic ISI can lead to a larger modification.
+This is because the typical DM velocity around freeze-out is $v_{\rm rel}\sim 0.5$, i.e. not deeply nonrelativistic, rendering the Sommerfeld effect relatively inefficient.
+In contrast, in hadronic systems a resonance can form at energies slightly above threshold, enhancing the annihilation rate in the kinematic regime relevant for freeze-out.\footnote{For a long-range interaction described by a Yukawa potential, one can choose parameters such that a shallow bound state appears near threshold.
+In this case, Sommerfeld enhancement can also have a significant impact on the freeze-out process.
+This effect is conceptually equivalent to the enhancement discussed in the main text, in the sense that a near-threshold composite state strongly distorts the scattering amplitude.} We emphasize, however, that the present analysis assumes that DM remains in kinetic equilibrium with the thermal bath until chemical freeze-out.
+This assumption may be violated in parameter regions where a resonance is present, because the coupling constant controlling the tree-level annihilation cross section must be taken to be small in order to reproduce the observed relic abundance.
+This simultaneously implies a suppression of elastic scattering processes responsible for maintaining kinetic equilibrium between DM and the SM bath.
+In such a situation, the relic abundance can no longer be reliably described by the Boltzmann equation reduced to the number density alone, as in Eq.~(\ref{eq:Boltzmann WIMP}).
+Therefore, our purpose here is simply to show that ISI can affect the freeze-out of dark-pion WIMPs, while a concrete model study would require taking early kinetic decoupling\,\cite{Binder:2017rgn} into account.

 We briefly comment on how the present treatment of ISI via $\pi\pi$ scattering differs from the standard treatment of the Sommerfeld effect.
 The Sommerfeld enhancement arises from long-range forces mediated by light carriers, where ladder exchanges of the mediator dominate; accordingly, an $s$-channel bubble resummation that unitarizes a tree-level kernel, which is actually performed in the chiral unitary method, does not by itself capture the characteristic velocity dependence or the Jost/Sommerfeld factors including shallow bound/virtual states.
 By contrast, in $\pi\pi$-like systems that are right-hand-cut dominated with negligible long-range components, the chiral unitary method with LO kernels provides a good first approximation, preserving the elastic phase and analytic structure while reproducing the resonance onset.
 Therefore, when Sommerfeld effects are operative, one should explicitly reconstruct the ladder exchange processes by treating the long-range interaction as a nonrelativistic potential-scattering problem and incorporating the corresponding Jost function.
 A fully consistent assessment of ISI in systems where long-range and hadronic interactions coexist remains a challenging and compelling problem for future work.